valtimo-platform/valtimo-documentation/reference/feature-toggles.md

   If enabled, the user will be returned to the page they were last on before they were automatically logged out after their refresh token expired.

+* **`enableCompactModeToggle`**

+  If enabled, the user can enable compact mode in the user settings.
+  When enabled, this will free up vertical space by moving the breadcrumbs and page title to the top header next to the logo.
+  More information can be found [here](/using-valtimo/ui/settings.md#compact-mode)

 * **`enableObjectManagement`**

   If enabled, a new menuitem 'objects' will appear in the left sidebar menu.
 Enabled by default when not configured.
   This menu item can have one or more submenu items depending on the configuration.
-For more information [here](/getting-started/modules/zgw/object-management.md)
+More information can be found [here](/getting-started/modules/zgw/object-management.md)

 * **`hideValtimoVersionsForNonAdmins`**